jvendettuoli/plot-planner/README.md

 # Plot Planner
-Plot Planner is a web app that provides users the ability search through over 1 million plants sourced from [Trefle API](https://trefle.io/) and save those plants to customizable projets, wherein users can plot out their next planting project.
+Plot Planner is a web app that provides users the ability search through over 1 million plants sourced from [Trefle API](https://trefle.io/) and save those plants to customizable projects, wherein users can plot out their next planting project.

-## Depolyment
+## Deployment
-Plot Planner is depolyed on Heroku and is available at https://plot-planner.herokuapp.com/.
+Plot Planner is deployed on Heroku and is available at https://plot-planner.herokuapp.com/.

 ## Features
 Users can search through plants based on a variety of filters and view plant specific details including taxonomy, images, distribution, growth specifications, and more.
 The Trefle database is still in beta so the information is constantly improving.

-If users signup, they can also create and save Projects, Plots, and Plant Lists to aid in their next planting endevour.
+If users signup, they can also create and save Projects, Plots, and Plant Lists to aid in their next planting endeavour.

 Plant Lists allow users to save plants they find to specific lists, and apply a custom symbol to that plant for use in plot design.